Kaleidophon/tenacious-toucan/README.md

 ### Replication of Gulianelli et al. (2018)

-To replicate the finding of Gulianelli et al. (2018), simply run the following the following script:
+To replicate the findings of Gulianelli et al. (2018), simply run the following the following script:

     sh replicate_giulianelli.py